Processed And Low-Fat Foods Are Typically Low In Calories – Is It True?

 1. It’s Addictive

 Have you ever craved a packet of chips or a pack of biscuits?
 Did you remember how satisfied you were after you consumed the entire packet?
 You couldn’t honestly stop, or could you, after just a couple of chips or biscuits?
 See!
 It’s extremely addictive.
 Processed foods, which we have come to love over the years, are designed to stimulate the dopamine centers of our brain, making us feel good.
-If you are having a bad day, binge eating a packet of your favorite cookies makes you feel much better.
-You become dependent, and resultantly you crave for more of them in the future.
+If you are having a bad day, binge-eating a packet of your favorite cookies makes you feel much better.
+You become dependent, and resultantly you crave more of them in the future.

 2. It Lacks Nutritional Values

-Have you ever noticed the nutritional label at the back of the packet of your favorite processed food?
+Have you ever noticed the nutritional label on the back of the packet of your favorite processed food?
 If you do, you will either see it has none, or it has added vitamins and minerals to add a pinch of nutritional value to them.
 Processing foods strip the natural nutritional values available to them in their raw state.

 3. Contains Too Much Sugar And Sodium